 Clonazepam is part of a class of drugs known as benzodiazepines.
 These medications are prescribed to patients who suffer from panic attacks, anxiety and seizure disorders.
-Taken as prescribed, Clonazepam is relatively safe, but when the drug is abused addiction and a subsequent need for treatment may occur.
+Taken as prescribed, Clonazepam can be useful for the treatment of diagnosed conditions, but when the drug is abused, addiction and a subsequent need for treatment may occur.

 Clonazepam is more commonly known by the brand name Klonopin.
-This drug is relatively safe but may be habit-forming if taken for a prolonged period or if abused.
-Commonly prescribed to treat seizure disorder and sometimes prescribed for the treatment of anxiety, Clonazepam can help to control certain symptoms but will not cure or heal such symptoms.
+This drug is relatively safe for short-term prescribed use but may be habit-forming if taken for a prolonged period or if abused.
+Commonly prescribed to treat seizure disorders and sometimes prescribed for the treatment of anxiety, Clonazepam can help to control specific symptoms but will not cure or heal such symptoms.

 Signs of Clonazepam Addiction